USSF-ORBIT/ussf-portal/docs/adr/0015-feature-specific-e2e-tests.md

 ## Context and Problem Statement

 End-to-end testing is used to test that an application behaves as expected from the perspective of the user.
 The current state of our e2e tests is a mix of feature-specific tests, and tests that could be described as page-specific.
 Page-specific meaning, there is a test file for each page that is in the portal client, and some pages within the CMS dashboard.
 A lot of these page-specific assertions are already being covered with our unit tests, so there exists a fair amount of redundancy.
 We would also like to test some features that require interaction with both the CMS and the portal client, so placing a test like that in a CMS folder or a portal client folder just makes things more confusing.
 There is also a lot of unnecessary complexity in some of these test files that chain together tests, causing test results to largely depend on the results of a prior test.
+With that being the case, as we move towards creating feature-specific tests, we also have a secondary goal of making our tests isolated.
+Isolated tests are less flakey, easier to maintain, and have a faster execution time.

 ## Decision Drivers